 Clergy Making a Place: Early Career Pastors as Generative Community Leaders

-The Wake Forest University School of Divinity (WFUSD) is pleased to announce its exciting new initiative, Clergy Making a Place: Early Career Pastors as Generative Community Leaders, made possible by a grant from the Lilly Endowment, Inc. This program will place promising early career clergy serving congregations in cities and towns along the Interstate 40 corridor in North Carolina and adjacent regions of Virginia in sustained conversation with the most notable and effective civic and business leaders in the region around key issues facing this area.
+Clergy Making a Place: Early Career Pastors as Generative Community Leaders, a pastoral leadership initiative, was made possible by a grant from the Lilly Endowment, Inc. This program will place promising early career clergy serving congregations in cities and towns throughout North Carolina and adjacent regions of Virginia in sustained conversation with the most notable and effective civic and business leaders in the region around key issues facing this area.
 Our goal is to offer early career clergy the unique opportunity to develop their leadership skills in conversation with civic and business leaders in their locale so that together they can more effectively engage and respond to the particular social and economic challenges of the communities they serve.

 - Program Design